Bridgeless-Project/tss-svc/docs/03_performing-deposit.md

   - For Zano network, the memo should contain the Base58-decoded destination address (as in the default format it exceeds the 80 bytes of memo) and the destination network identifier.
 Example: `addr..-35443`, where `addr..` is the Base58-decoded destination address and `35443` is the destination network identifier.

 After the transaction is broadcast, the user should provide the TSS network with the deposit operation data:
-- transaction hash - the hash of the transaction that contains the deposit operation, prepended with the `0x` prefix (if not present);
+- transaction hash—the hash of the transaction that contains the deposit operation, prepended with the `0x` prefix (if not present);
-- transaction nonce - the number of the output X that contains the deposit amount.
+- transaction nonce—the number of the output X that contains the deposit amount.
 The transaction memo can then be found by checking the next (VOUT-(X+1)) output;
-- source chain id - the identifier of the source chain where the deposit operation was executed.
+- source chain id—the identifier of the source chain where the deposit operation was executed.

 ## Zano